dcodesdev/lambdatest-cypress-action/README.md

 | USERNAME        | LambdaTest username                                           |               |
 | ACCESS_KEY      | LambdaTest access key                                         |               |
 | include_deps    | Copy dependencies from package.json to lambdatest-config.json | false         |

-Your tests should now be running on LambdaTest.